-The Zonta Club of Harrisburg-Hershey is an approved 501(c)4 organization.
-We look forward to extending our influence by our advocacy efforts.
+The Zonta Club of Harrisburg-Hershey is an approved 501 (c)3 and 501(c)4 organization.
 See the Advocacy & Education tab for more information about the club’s events.
 Our club is a member of Zonta International, District 3.
 The club is now recognized as a 501(c)3 status under the name of The Zonta Club of Harrisburg-Hershey Foundation.
 We look forward to extending our influence by improving the status of women through donations and other fundraising efforts.
 See the Fundraising tab for more information about the club’s fundraising initiatives.

 The Zonta Club is both non-partisan and non-sectarian because Zonta is worldwide and represents all women regardless of religion, politics, culture, or ethnics.